 While this is encouraging, it can also be when unforeseen events change the trajectory of our projects, which then miss the mark.
 It’s times like these that we need a special role in our teams… the reflexive monitor.

 Have you been involved with a project that started well, but went off-track and didn’t achieve the desired outcomes?
-In this episode we are exploring the role of a reflexive monitor, maybe not something that is on your usual list of people you need for a project that is focused on enabling change, but one that could be useful!
+In this episode, we’re exploring the role of a reflexive monitor.
+Maybe it’s not one that is on your usual list of roles you need for a project that is focused on enabling change, but one that could be useful!

 We came across this idea when we became involved in the Primary Innovation project in New Zealand a few years ago.
 We’ve talked about this project before in the episode on co-innovation.
 In that episode we talked about what co-innovation is and how to apply it as an enabler of change.